rmsrosa/random_notes/docs/src/generative/score_matching_aapo.md

 This concludes our review of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) and illustrates the use of *empirical implicit score matching* to model a univariate random variable by a closed-form model.

-The work of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) has some more elaborate models, namely a (i) multivariate Gaussian model; a (ii) basic independent component analysis model; and an (iii) overcomplete model for image data.
+The work of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) has some more elaborate models, namely a i) multivariate Gaussian model; a ii) basic independent component analysis model; and an iii) overcomplete model for image data.

-As we mentioned earlier, our interest, however, is on modeling the score-function using a neural network and for which the gradient needs to be handled properly.
+As we mentioned earlier, our interest, however, is on modeling directly the score function using a neural network and for which the gradient needs to be handled properly.
 For that, other techniques were developed, which will be examined next.

 ## References